 Did Yeshua (Jesus) really say these?

-Some of the most often cited scriptures in the entire Bible are His words about being our Shepherd, a good one at that.
+Some of the most often cited scriptures in the entire Bible are His words about being our perfect, caring Shepherd.
 And that His Father so loved all of us that he sent his one and only son – Yeshua – to die for us so that any who believe in him would be saved, and not perish.
 You know many more verses about him being the Way, the truth and the life.
 He was the perfect son of God.
 He is our Lord.
 He’s great, he’s love, he’s terrific, he’s kind and he’s forgiving.
-All that is absolutely true.
+ALL of that is absolutely true.

 But how often does your pastor ever preach these other verses that are also words spoken by the son of God?
 Paul and Peter and others certainly did.
-Paul spoke of the “severity of God”, as well as his goodness.
+Paul spoke of the “severity of God” (Romans 11:22), as well as his goodness.
 God is love.
 But God is also just.
-Sometimes his justice frankly can be severe, especially at people who don’t believe or won’t obey.
-And faith/belief and obedience go hand in hand, frankly.
+Sometimes his justice frankly can be severe, especially at people who don’t believe, won’t budge or won’t obey.
+Faith, true belief, and obedience go hand in hand.

 Paul didn’t mince his words.
 In talking to the Romans – and you can go back and get the entire context about the Olive tree analogy – look what Apostle Paul says:

 Romans 11:21-22 – “For if God did not spare the natural branches [the Jews], He may not spare you either.
 22 Therefore consider the goodness AND severity of God: on those who fell, severity; but toward you, goodness, IF you continue in His goodness.
 Otherwise you also will be cut off.”